 Discover Antigua your way with a private tour.
 Customize your itinerary, enjoy personal attention, and explore top attractions or hidden gems.

-- Shirley Heights - Shirley Heights Lookout - Renowned for its breathtaking views of English and Falmouth Harbour, this lookout offers a stunning perspective, though the sun sets slightly to the side over the open sea.
-From here, you can also catch glimpses of Montserrat and Guadeloupe.
-An entrance fee of $10 USD is required on Thursday and Sunday…
+- Shirley Heights - Shirley Heights Lookout - Renowned as the most stunning viewpoint over English and Falmouth Harbour, the sun sets slightly to the side over the open sea rather than directly over the bay.
+From here, visitors can also see the nearby islands of Montserrat and Guadeloupe.
+An entrance fee of 10 USD is charged on Thursday and Sunday…

 -

-Shirley Heights - Shirley Heights Lookout - Renowned for its breathtaking views of English and Falmouth Harbour, this lookout offers a stunning perspective, though the sun sets slightly to the side over the open sea.
-From here, you can also catch glimpses of Montserrat and Guadeloupe.
-An entrance fee of $10 USD is required on Thursday and Sunday evenings, while access is free at other times.
+Shirley Heights - Shirley Heights Lookout - Renowned as the most stunning viewpoint over English and Falmouth Harbour, the sun sets slightly to the side over the open sea rather than directly over the bay.
+From here, visitors can also see the nearby islands of Montserrat and Guadeloupe.
+An entrance fee of 10 USD is charged on Thursday and Sunday evenings, while access is free at other times.

-The Blockhouse - This viewpoint at the largest fortress provides spectacular sunrise views over Antigua’s east coast.
+The Blockhouse - This viewpoint at the largest fortress offers breathtaking sunrises over Antigua’s east coast.

-Interpretation Center - The lookout at the information center, complete with a small gift shop, offers the best sunset views, with the sun setting almost directly over English Harbour.
-However, it typically closes at 5 pm, making it difficult to access the view.
+Interpretation Center - The lookout at the information center, which includes a small gift shop, provides the best sunset views, with the sun setting almost directly over English Harbour.
+However, it usually closes at 5 pm, making it difficult to access the view.
 It occasionally remains open into the evening, but visitors can always proceed to the other viewpoints mentioned, accessible via the same road. - Betty’s Hope - Step back in time at Betty’s Hope, Antigua’s first and largest sugar plantation, established in 1674.
-Once a pivotal part of the island’s sugar industry, Betty’s Hope provides insight into Antigua’s colonial past and the significance of sugar in its history.
+Once a key player in the island’s sugar industry, Betty’s Hope offers insights into Antigua’s colonial past and the significance of sugar in its history.

 Explore the restored sugar mill, learn about the lives of those who worked on the plantation, and view historical artifacts in the small on-site museum.
 Surrounded by open countryside, it serves as both a cultural landmark and a place for reflection.